 Turn off IP Address Tracking for Specific Network

 Note: To Bypass the Affected service due to Apple Service being down for the Private Relay, We can turn off the Private relay for the connected WiFi network from Network settings.
-Go to the Apple Logo from the top menu on your Mac > System Settings > Wi-Fi > Details > Disable the Limit IP address tracking > OK.
-That’s it.
+Go to the

 On MacOS Monterey & Earlier

-- Click Wi-Fi > Disable Use iCloud Private Relay.
+Click on the Apple Logo menu > Select System Settings > Tap on Network > Select Wi-Fi > Disable Use iCloud Private Relay.

 2. Check Apple Server Status

 Apple Server Status Page is where you get to know the real-time status of active and inactive Apple Services.
 Since Safari is not opening or working for you at all, visit the Apple Server Status to view the status of Apple Service in Other countries.
-The green-colored dot indicates the service is working, and if it is unavailable, the color should be red, yellow, or orange next to the Apple Service. if any server issues are ongoing then Turn off Private Relay explained in solution 1.
+The green-colored dot indicates the service is working, and if it is unavailable, the color should be red, yellow, or orange next to the Apple Service.
+If any server issues are ongoing, then Turn off Private Relay explained in solution 1.

 Another thing that you shouldn’t be missing when Safari won’t load or show random errors is to disable or enable VPN.
 Some web pages won’t respond without a VPN if banned in your region, while some won’t work with an active VPN.
 In this case, if you’re using VPN, then disable VPN or if you aren’t using VPN, enable VPN and try loading the Safari.